-Greenhouse gas emissions in the industrial sector, which have a significant share in greenhouse gas emissions in the world, are primarily due to greenhouse gas emissions from burning fossil fuels for energy and specific chemical reactions required to produce goods from raw materials.
+Greenhouse gas emissions in the industrial sector, which have a significant share in greenhouse gas emissions worldwide, are primarily due to greenhouse gas emissions from burning fossil fuels for energy and specific chemical reactions required to produce goods from raw materials.
 With the Paris Agreement and the Green Deal, a new growth model focused on protecting the climate and the environment has been adopted.
 This new era is also called the Green Deal.

 Challenges in the OIZ sector related to air quality management